rgormisky/FinancialNewsSentiment/README.md

 wordcounter.py - This script provides a function to count the ratios of positive or negative words in a document based on the General Inquirer dictionary (defintions contained in inquirerbasic.xlsx).

 VixReutersModel.R - All the data analysis and modeling is done in this R script.

+All other files are data used in the four scripts above.